2014 State of the Nation Address (Philippines)

-The 2014 State of the Nation Address was the fourth State of the Nation Address (SONA) under the presidency of Benigno Aquino III.
+The 2014 State of the Nation Address was the fifth State of the Nation Address (SONA) delivered by Benigno Aquino III, the 15th president of the Philippines, on July 28, 2014, at the Batasang Pambansa Complex.

 Preparations and guests

 Four Philippine National Police task forces under the banner of 'Super Task Force Kapayapaan' was deployed, consisting of 10,000 cops.
 Vice President Jejomar Binay attended the address.
 Senators Juan Ponce Enrile, Bong Revilla, and Jinggoy Estrada were detained, resulting in their loss of attendance.
 Senator Miriam Defensor Santiago didn't attend because of her lung cancer.
 Representative Lani Mercado said that she wouldn't attend so that she could boycott the address.

 Address

 The speech addressed major issues and programs at the time.
 Aquino discussed the Technical Education and Skills Development Authority's Training-for-Work Scholarship Program, the Expanded Conditional Cash Transfer Program, projects made by the government, and other topics.

 Reception

 The Rappler mood meter for SONA 2014 highlighted that the angriness votes for the 2014 edition were three times of the votes in the previous edition.
 According to then-former congressman Teodoro Locsin Jr., it was the best SONA he attended.
 Then-Vice President Jejomar Binay and Senator Grace Poe noticed the lack of information over the Freedom of Information (FOI) bill.
 Multiple sectors also noticed the non-mention of the FOI bill.
 Senators Bong Revilla and Jinggoy Estrada praised the address.